pappykojo/Snake-Game/README.md

 - Python 3.x

-## Note

-This is a basic text-based implementation of the Snake game.
-You can further enhance it by adding graphical interfaces, sound effects, or additional features.

-Enjoy the game and have fun!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.